-- Blocking from cross sectional width Selected grid cells will be fully located within a polygon deliniated by the left and right embankment lines (defined by markers 1 and 3 in cross sections) within the linkage reach.
+Blocking from cross sectional width

+Selected grid cells will be fully located within a polygon deliniated by the left and right embankment lines (defined by markers 1 and 3 in cross sections) within the linkage reach.

 It is important to notice, that the river width can be smaller than the grid cell size in the 2D model and in that case, no cell will be selected as this option per default requires that the entire cell must be covered by the embankment polygon.
 Consequently, the possibility for obtaining a selection of cells with 'gaps' present is big for smaller river applications.
-To avoid this problem and secure that a full, connected line of cells are selected from this option, it is possible to activate the 'Apply minimum width of one cell' option, which will secure that even for very small and narrow rivers, at least cells following the river centre line will be selected at locations where the river width is smaller than the grid cell size. - Blocking of cells intersected by river center line Choose this option to select only the grid cells which are overlaid by the river centre line.
-This option secures that a full, connected line of cells are selected without including any information about the local width of the river.
+To avoid this problem and secure that a full, connected line of cells are selected from this option, it is possible to activate the 'Apply minimum width of one cell' option, which will secure that even for very small and narrow rivers, at least cells following the river centre line will be selected at locations where the river width is smaller than the grid cell size.

+Blocking of cells intersected by river center line Choose this option to select only the grid cells which are overlaid by the river centre line.
+This option secures that a full connected line of cells are selected with-